Best Suppressor Cleaner? Breakthrough Clean Test

 A couple of baffles before the long soak in the Breakthrough Clean Technologies Suppressor Cleaner.

-After a bit of searching in the kitchen (sorry honey!), I found the smallest container that they would fit in.
+After a bit of searching in the kitchen (sorry, honey!), I found the smallest container that they would fit in.
 Then I poured in some suppressor cleaner, put a lid on it, and agitated it every once in a while over the next day or so.
 In other words, I put in nearly the minimum amount of effort.
 After a short time, the cleaner looked pretty dark.
 And with each agitation, I noticed it created bubbles with rainbows, a sure sign that something magical was happening.

 Magic bubbles from the Breakthrough Clean Technologies Suppressor Cleaner.

-Nearly.
 As I took the baffles out of the cleaning solution to inspect them, I dropped one in the sink.
-And the built-up carbon and/or lead popped right off.
+And the built-up carbon and lead popped right off.
 A quick tap on the countertop was all it took to remove the big chunks.
 Back into the soup for some more soaking, and then more agitation.
-Note that I didn’t soak the split tube that holds the baffles, as it doesn’t get too dirty, and wipes clean easily enough.
-It was just the baffles that needed cleaning and needed it badly.
-The following photos show what they looked like after about 24 hours.

 My baffles, after about 24 hours in the Breakthrough Clean Technologies Suppressor Cleaner.

 For the most part, the baffles were spotless after nothing more than soaking and a little shaking.
-Exceptions were the blast baffle, which is closest to the muzzle, and then the 2nd baffle.
+Exceptions were the blast baffle, which is closest to the muzzle, and then the second baffle.
 A quick scrape with a knife blade got them clean.
 All that remains is one spot on the inside of the rear cap.
 There’s still some stubborn lead, which I’m certain will come out when I shoot a few rounds of .22 WMR through it.
 Otherwise, everything looks nearly like new, certainly better than my efforts at scrubbing and tumbling.

 Another shot of my baffles, after about 24 hours in the Breakthrough Clean Technologies Suppressor Cleaner.